operasoftware/devopera/articles/_posts/2012-02-10-functional-key-handling-in-opera-tv-store-applications.md

 ---
-title: Functional key handling in Opera TV Store applications
+title: Functional Key Handling in Opera TV Store Applications
 authors:
 - patrick-lauke
 intro: 'The Opera TV Store is designed to use the standard four-way directional keys on a remote control for spatial navigation.
 Authors may also choose to handle the navigation of their application themselves by intercepting key presses from the remote control, using a series of built-in global constants for each functional key.'